-Often, in recommendations on how to withstand constant stress and tension, we hear, "You have to rely on ordinary things, rituals, everyday life."
-That is, what was stable and what we could influence.
+- Often, in recommendations on how to withstand constant stress and tension, we come across the phrase, "You have to rely on ordinary things, rituals, everyday life."
+That is, what was stable, and what could we influence?
 But with constant shelling and emergency power outages, we can no longer rely on even what seemed stable.
 How do we minimize the damage to the psyche in this case?